 YES.
 If you are in the process of obtaining insurance, a Hawaii Certificate of Public Convenience and Necessity or other required documentation, please send in your completed application and fee payment.
 Your application will be processed and if approved, the permit will be issued at the time we receive all required documentation. *Certificate applicable to Hawaii based companies.

-The Park Service does not allow subcontracting under this authorization.
+The National Park Service does not allow subcontracting under this authorization.
 The park service uses the same criteria used by the IRS (as defined in IRS Publication 15-A) to determine if a representative is an employee or independent contractor.
 Please contact the NPS for a decision if you are in doubt.

-(13) Are there any special requirements pertaining to visits to the National Park Service sites?
 YES.
 Each park has special requirements that will be attached to your permit.
 The requirements will be sent based on which park/s you select for your permit.